AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

 ---
 layout: distill
-title: Mimic Play on Franka Single Arm and its Extension
+title: MimicPlay on Franka Arm and its Extension
-description: Replicating MimicPlay on a real one arm robot, and its extension to  bi-manual robot
-tags: distill formatting
-giscus_comments: true
+description: This blog is part of our university’s project lab, where we are working on replicating MimicPlay using a real one-arm robotic platform in our lab.
+Building on this setup, we aim to extend the approach to bi-manual systems such as the Tiago robot.
+Our work explores how abundant human play data can be leveraged to guide efficient low-level robot policies.
+tags: Imitation-Learning, Learning-from-Human, Long-Horizon-Manipulation, pearl-lab
 date: 2025-09-08
-featured: true
-mermaid:
-  enabled: true
-  zoomable: true
-code_diff: true
-map: true
-chart:
-  chartjs: true
-  echarts: true
-  vega_lite: true
-tikzjax: true
+citation: true
-typograms: true
+related_publications: true
+related_posts: false
+giscus_comments: false

 authors:
   - name: Ansh Prakash